mesosphere/dcos-docs-site/pages/services/spark/2.5.0-2.2.1/release-notes/index.md

 - Spark dispatcher task output now redirected to stdout and available in logs

 ### Breaking Changes
-- new configuration option added: ‘docker_user’ which allows to override a user when running Spark using Docker containerizer
+- We've added a new configuration option added: ‘docker_user’ which allows to override a user when running Spark using Docker containerizer
-- Spark default Hadoop dependency is updated from 2.6 to 2.7
+- The default Hadoop dependency is now 2.7 and not 2.6

 ## Version Spark and Spark History 2.4.0-2.2.1-3